 2.1.1 Tobacco products manufactured in Australia

-Table 2.1.1 shows the volume of total tobacco products produced in Australia since 1957.
-Publication of data on production of cigarettes and other tobacco products was discontinued by the ABS in 2004.
+Figure 2.1.1 shows the volume of total tobacco products produced in Australia from 1957 to 2004, when publication of data on production of cigarettes and other tobacco products was discontinued by the ABS.
+The total weight of tobacco products manufactured in Australia has clearly declined substantially since it peaked at 33,300 metric tonnes in 1975.

 2.1.2 Manufactured tobacco products, adjusted for imports and exports